 Sean Couturier admitted he was a little surprised by the two-game suspension.

 Not only are the Flyers losing their third-leading scorer while five points out of a playoff spot with 14 games remaining, but there's growing confusion over what's allowed and not allowed on the ice.

 "I don't know if it's just really against us.
 I guess all you want is maybe a little more consistency," Couturier said.
 "I think everyone wants that.
 Sometimes we're on the good side, sometimes we're on the bad side."

 "Those plays happen all the time," Couturier said.
 "Me, personally, I like to use my back to protect myself and brace for the hit and create separation from the player to the puck.
 Maybe it was just a misjudged play off the rim there, but I feel those plays happen often.

 "There are starting to be a lot of questions surrounding hits, the way you protect yourself, the way you hit.
 I'm not going to change the way I play, those types of plays happen sometimes.
 It's a part of the game.

 "It sucks to see someone hurt, but it's a part of the game."

 According to a report by Dave Isaac of the Courier-Post, the NHLPA has filed an appeal for Voracek's suspension.
+Per a report by Sportsnet's Chris Johnston, the appeal will be heard Tuesday afternoon by the NHL.
 Still, a player can't play during the process of an appeal.